DaltonGomez/csci127-su22/ProgrammingAssignment4/Program4_description.md

 **4c) Create a new file `driver.py` that allows you to instantiate the `DataScientist` class many times over on specified datasets and call the methods you've written on those `DataScientist` objects.
 Use this file to test your class/methods.
 And with that...
 Congratulations!
 You just built a machine learning pipeline!!!**

+## BONUS: [+50 Points]: Beyond the Basics

+**Create a file called `AdvancedDataScientist.py` that defines an object of the `AdvancedDataScientist` class.
+In this class, create the necessary methods to read-in clean, visualize, and train a model for the `rain_tomorrow` dataset.
+Note that all the other datasets contain only numerical data.
+That is not the case with this one.
+As such, you'll need to familiarize yourself with working with other data types in ML pipelines.**